 - f.
-Procedural Violations - (1) If the fouling team fails to follow or violates procedure when a Penalty 2, 3, 4, 5.a, 5.b, or 6 is taken, another free hit shall be awarded to the team fouled from the same spot under the same conditions as before, except if a goal has been scored or awarded. - (2) Fouled Team Failure to Execute Proper Procedures for Penalty 2 and 3:
+Procedural Violations (Penalty 8) - (1) If the fouling team fails to follow or violates procedure when a Penalty 2, 3, 4, 5.a, 5.b, or 6 is taken, another free hit shall be awarded to the team fouled from the same spot under the same conditions as before, except if a goal has been scored or awarded. - (2) Fouled Team Failure to Execute Proper Procedures for Penalty 2 or 3:

-If the team fouled fails to carry out a Penalty 2 or 3 correctly, the opposing team shall be awarded a Penalty 5.a. from the spot where the penalty was being taken.
+If the team fouled fails to carry out a Penalty 2 or 3 correctly, the opposing team shall be awarded a Penalty 5.a from the spot where the penalty was being taken.

-- (3) When both teams simultaneously fail to follow or violate procedure for penalties 2, 3, 4, 5.a, 5.b, or 6, another free hit shall be awarded to the team fouled from the same spot under the same conditions as before. - (4) Delay in taking a penalty shall be a foul; the reasonableness of the delay is at the Umpires' discretion, depending on the circumstances.
-The Umpire shall blow the whistle to call the attention of the players, and then resume play with a throw-in at the spot where the penalty would have been taken, as provided in Rule 20. - (5) Making a tee with the mallet or in any other way (tee-up) to place the ball is not allowed on penalties. - (6) Once the ball is placed to take a penalty and the Umpire calls "Play", it may not be re-teed, and the player shall hit the ball as it is. - (7) For all penalty shots, one Umpire will line up 60 yards behind the ball.
+- (3) When both teams simultaneously fail to follow or violate procedure for Penalties 2, 3, 4, 5.a, 5.b, or 6, another free hit shall be awarded to the team fouled from the same spot under the same conditions as before. - (4) Players may not in any way alter the surface of the playing field to tee up the ball.
+Players may not dismount to tee up the ball.
+Once an Umpire calls "Play", a ball may not be re-teed.
+In the event a player alters the surface of the field or dismounts to tee a ball, the Umpire shall blow the whistle and award a penalty. - (5) Once the ball is placed to take a penalty and the Umpire calls "Play", it may not be re-teed, and the player shall hit the ball as it is. - (6) For all penalty shots, one Umpire will line up 60 yards behind the ball.
 For his approach, the hitter must circle between that Umpire and the ball.
 Failure by the hitter to properly execute this procedure will result in the opposing team being awarded a free hit (Penalty 5.a) from the spot where the penalty would have been taken.